pgerbino/prompt_engineering_node/examples/04-impact-assessment/README.md

 - Methods for identifying risks and dependencies
 - Best practices for migration planning
 - How to generate comprehensive documentation

-## Customizing the Example

-You can modify the input files to assess different changes:
-1. Update `current.ts` with your codebase
-2. Modify `changes.md` with your proposed changes
-3. Run the example to get a new assessment

-## Expected Output

-Copilot will generate:
-1. Technical impact analysis
-2. Risk assessment
-3. Migration strategy
-4. Implementation recommendations
-5. Cost analysis

 ## Next Steps